 Cities can and should explore numerous ways to improve efficiency, support and improve their workforce, engage their citizens and work well with their neighbors.
 The policy ideas in this section range from voting to encouraging citizen input to sunshine laws, but all promote good governance.

 Climate change represents the single greatest long-term threat to our cities and citizens.
-The health, wealth, and infrastructure of cities will be degraded as our planet warms and weather worsens.
 Yet local governments are sharing in the profits made by the fossil fuel industry – investing in the very companies that are directly responsible for this threat.
 Divestment, a strategy pioneered in this country during the antiapartheid movement, is a powerful tool that we can use in this fight.